farsightsec/dnstap-sensor/README.md

 ### Channel

-The channel on which to send NMSG-encapsulated Dnstap data is a required parameter.
+The channel on which to send NMSG-encapsulated Dnstap data is a required parameter when any `ws://` or `wss://` server URLs are configured.
 It can be specified in the config file with:

         channel: 203